-Swimming pool pumps force the water from your pool and spa through your pool filters at a very high pressure.
+Swimming pool pumps force the water from your pool and spa through your pool filters at an extremely high pressure.
 These pool pumps are considered centrifugal pool filter pumps that convert mechanical energy into hydraulic energy.
 This hydraulic energy is created by the centripetal force that is exerted on the water in the volute of the pump.
 Pumps are classed under two major categories.

 The names of these categories are Rotodynamic and Positive Displacement pumps.